qwaneu/qwaneu.github.io/_drafts/test-data-builders.md

 - changing object construction is cumbersome and error prone, it requires many changes all around the code - the [Shotgun Surgery code smell](https://blog.ndepend.com/shotgun-surgery/);
-- only 1 or 2 values are relevant for the test, the rest is not relevant and obfuscates the intent of the test;
+- only one or two values are relevant for the test, the rest is not relevant and obfuscates the test intent;
-- we could add default values to the production code, but unless the defaults use useful within our domain, they increase the risk of errors by accidentally using a default value.
+- we could add default values to production code, but unless the defaults are useful within our domain, they increase the risk of errors by accidentally using a default value.

 ## Solution